tlam67/tlam67/README.md

 ### Welcome 👋

 I'm Tristan, a Computer Science student at the University of Waterloo.
-I'm currently looking for an internship for Summer 2023.
-Right now I'm working at Arcturus as a Full Stack Developer on an Embedded Machine Vision project, and have previously interned at WSIB Innovation Lab as a Full Stack Developer and at Hop In Microntransit Technologies as a Full Stack Developer.
+I'm currently looking for an internship for Winter 2024.
+Right now I'm on an international exchange at the University of Hong Kong.
+In the summer, I will be working at Plenty of Fish as a Machine Learning Engineer!
+Previously I have interned at Arcturus, WSIB Innovation Lab, and Hop In as a Software Engineer.

 👀 Interested in ML/AI and Data Science

 ---
 ### Apart from developing...
-✈️ I love travelling around the world, and have an exchange to Hong Kong scheduled for Winter 2023!
+✈️ I love travelling around the world, currently on exchange @ Hong Kong and traveling Asia!

 ⚽️ Competitive player and EPL watcher